Urban legend

-Urban legend (sometimes modern legend, urban myth, or simply legend) is a genre of folklore concerning stories about an unusual (usually scary) or humorous event that many people believe to be true but largely are not.
+An urban legend (sometimes modern legend or urban myth) is a form of folklore consisting of unusual, humorous, or frightening stories that circulate as true accounts but are typically unverified or apocryphal.
+These narratives are often shared through word of mouth, social media, or news-like sources and typically involve shocking, mysterious, or cautionary themes.

 These legends can be entertaining but often concern mysterious and troubling events, such as disappearances and strange objects or entities.
 Urban legends may confirm moral standards, reflect prejudices, or be a way to make sense of societal anxieties.

 In the past, urban legends were most often circulated orally, at gatherings and around the campfire for instance.
 Now, they can be spread by any media, including newspapers, mobile news apps, e-mail, and most often, social media.
 Some urban legends have passed through the years/decades with only minor changes, in where the time period takes place.
 Generic urban legends are often altered to suit regional variations, but the lesson or moral generally remains the same.